giulong/spectrum/README.md

 # Automatically Generated Reports

-After each execution, Spectrum automatically produces two files:
+After each execution, Spectrum produces two files:

 * [log](#log-file)
 * [html report](#html-report)

+The WebDriver fires events that are automatically logged and added to the html report.
+Check the `webDriver.events` node in the [configuration.default.yaml](spectrum/src/main/resources/yaml/configuration.default.yaml) to see the defaults log levels and messages.

+Remember that the log level is set with `-Dspectrum.log.level` and defaults to `INFO`.
+Each event with a configured log level equal or higher than the one specified with `-Dspectrum.log.level` will be logged and added to the html report.

 ## Log file